Reversexe/Verse-hwidspoofer/README.md

 - **Regular updates** to maintain strong stability and performance. 🔨
 - **Wide game compatibility**: Fortnite (tournaments included), Valorant, Rust, Siege, Apex, COD, and more.
 - **User-friendly tutorials** for those new to spoofing. ❤️
-- **AI-powered** support, available 24/7, to handle any questions or concerns. 🌀
+- **AI-powered** support, available 24/7, to handle any questions. 🌀

 ---